 Interested in applying to Programming Board?
-Check back early Winter 2020!
+Apply here or with the form below!

 Spectrum Center Programming Board is a volunteer leadership opportunity, with graduate and undergraduate students selected through application and interview.
 The Programming Board plans their own events and support for Spectrum Center signature events and theme weeks such as LGBT History Month, Trans Awareness Week, and Lavender Graduation.
 We're making major changes this year and need students who care about equity, social change, and skill-building to help us renew the Programming Board and hold events that uplift our community!

 We are here for the LGBTQ+ community on campus!
 The Spectrum Center has limited capacity to produce the programs that you and your peers want to see, and the Programming Board helps fill in that gap and makes sure students have direct access to some of Spectrum Center's resources during the event planning and hosting process.